sourcey/libsourcey/README.md

 **Homepage**: [http://sourcey.com/libsourcey](http://sourcey.com/libsourcey)
 **Licence**: LGPL

 LibSourcey is a collection of open source cross platform C++11 modules and classes that provide developers with a flexible high performance arsenal for the rapid development of realtime messaging and live media streaming applications.
+Think of it as the power of `libuv` combined with the ease and readability of the `stl` (C++ Standard Library).

 <!-- For media streaming applications, LibSourcey provides a simple and flexible method of capturing live audio/video streams (_OpenCV/FFmpeg_), processing, filtering and encoding them using any video format (_FFmpeg_), and broadcasting the result over the Internet (_libuv_).
 This is made possible by implementing a thin layer over the top of some brilliant open source projects, such as FFmpeg, OpenCV and libuv.
 The only required third-party dependency is libuv, and that is included in the local source and compiled automatically.
 All others dependencies are optional. -->